studioalemni/studioalemni.github.io/collections/_games/loa/download.md

 redirect_from:
     - /download
 ---
-The free demo to Legends of Astravia has been temporarily discontinued because it is no longer an accurate reflection of the game.
+The free demo to Legends of Astravia launches May 30th on Steam!

-Stay tuned for the updated version, which will be made available again this summer!

 {% include steam-widget.html game_handle='legends-of-astravia-demo' %}

 <br>

+The standalone version will be made available on itch.io sometime after Steam's Next Fest in June:

 {% include itch-widget.html game_handle='legends-of-astravia-demo' %}